frankshearar/Home/NuGet-Sign-Command.md

 -HashingAlgorithm - Hashing algorithm to be used.
 Defaults to SHA512.

 -Force - Switch to indicate if the current signature should be overwritten.
-By default the command would fail if the package already has a signature.
+By default the command will fail if the package already has a signature.

 -OutputDirectory - Directory where the signed package should be saved.
 By default the original package is overwritten by the signed package.
 ```